abhinandan1995/QuotesApp/README.md

 Working:- First it tries to log the user in to facebook.
 If user grants the permission to create posts, then the app fetches the quote,
           transforms it to a picture and posts it!

+Usage:- Clone the repo.
+Use an apache php server (Wamp/ XAMPP).
+Open the index.php page and follow the instructions and if after a while           you see the message "Photo posted successfully!".
+Means its working.